Josh Charnley: Wigan Warriors winger deserves record - Wane

 Winger Charnley passed the previous record of 39, jointly held by Lesley Vainikolo and Danny McGuire, with two tries against Huddersfield on Thursday.

-"He's getting what he deserves - he's in the England set-up and he's scoring tries for fun for us," said Wane.
+"He's getting what he deserves - and he's scoring tries for fun for us," said Wane.

-Wigan's 22-8 victory took them to within one win of the Grand Final.
+Wigan's took them to within one win of the Grand Final.

 The 22-year-old's 40th and 41st scores of the campaign put the Warriors in control against the League Leaders' Shield winners in their qualifying play-off, before Blake Green's late effort secured a semi-final spot.